kunal9532prajapati/Portfolio/README.md

 # Portfolio

 A professional, high-performance personal portfolio website designed to showcase my technical expertise, project gallery, and professional journey.
 Built with a focus on responsive design, clean UI/UX, and optimized performance.
 Hosted via GitHub Pages.
 Overview
 This repository houses my official digital portfolio.
 It serves as a central hub for recruiters and collaborators to explore my work.
 The site is designed to be a living document of my growth as a developer, blending aesthetic minimalism with functional code.

-Key Features
+#Key Features

   Responsive Architecture: Fully optimized for mobile, tablet, and desktop viewing.

   Project Showcase: A curated gallery of my best work, featuring live links and source code.

   Dynamic UI: Smooth scrolling, interactive hover states, and subtle animations for an engaging user experience.

   Fast Loading: Optimized assets and clean code structure for high Core Web Vitals scores.

   Contact Integration: A direct gateway for professional inquiries and social media links.

-Tech Stack
+#Tech Stack

   Frontend: HTML5, CSS3, JavaScript (ES6+).

   Deployment: GitHub Pages.

   Versioning: Git for tracking updates and maintaining clean code history.

-Why This Project?
+#Why This Project?

   Beyond just listing my skills, this portfolio demonstrates my ability to take a project from concept to deployment.
 It highlights my proficiency in CSS layouts (Grid/Flexbox), semantic HTML for accessibility (A11y), and efficient JavaScript for DOM manipulation.

-Getting Started
+  #Getting Started
-To view the live site, visit: [Insert Your Link Here]
+  To view the live site, visit:

   To run this project locally:

   Clone the repository: git clone

   Navigate to the folder: cd

   Open index.html in your browser.

-Future Enhancements
+#Future Enhancements

   Integration of a headless CMS for easier blog updates.

   Addition of Dark Mode support using CSS variables.

   Automated testing for cross-browser compatibility.

   Thank you for visiting!
 I am always open to feedback and collaboration.
 Feel free to reach out via the contact section on the live site.